 9. Behringer Hellbabe HB01 Wah-Wah

 Now if you’re expecting to plug in and sound like Jimi Hendrix or Kirk Hammett, then you’re delusional.

-But for $49.99, you get a wah-wah, and that alone makes the Behringer worth a look.
+But for even at this price you get a wah-wah, and that alone makes the Behringer worth a look.

 If you’ve tried it or compared it with other guitar pedals on sale, let us know.